TRIPURA RAHASYA

 23. Being then permitted by his holy master, he thirsted

-to practise the sacred lore; he went round his master, made
+to practise the sacred lore; he went round his master,

 obeisance to him and retired to the Mahendra Hill.